 - Suspicion is your greatest ally when it comes to online email scams.

 Due to its simplicity and high rates of success, phishing attempts have become pervasive amongst low-level criminals and high-tech hackers alike.
 Overall, experts estimate that phishing and ransomware attacks generate over $1 billion annually from direct ransom payments and corporate loss.

 In fact, Facebook and Google were recently the victims of a phishing scam resulting in $100 million in losses.
-Staff members at both companies were tricked into sending money to a hacker impersonating an electronics company.
+Staff members at both companies were trick into sending money to a hacker impersonating an electronics company.
 The attack lasted over a span of two years before he was caught.

-If tech savvy people, like those at Facebook and Google can become victims of phishing, what do you think are the odds of your staff falling victim?
+If tech-savvy people, like those at Facebook and Google, can become victims of phishing, what do you think are the odds of your staff falling victim?
 Education is the first step.

 What is Phishing?